| The Marriage of Guy Fawkes and Maria Pulleyn

 occurred prior to 1564.
 Interestingly, Mary's brother Edmund married Ann Vavasour of

+Weston, perhaps another arranged marriage that Frances had a hand in.
 Looking through the Pulleyn family trees in Catharine Pullein's book for the entry for

 Mary Pulleyn, we see that Mary was born before 1564, and married an Edward Rudd of